1031-Systems/1031_Delivery/README.md

 These tools have been built and tested on Mint 22.1 and Rocky 9, two distributions of linux, and on MacOS Sonoma 14.9, another variant of linux.
-It has had minimal testing under Windows.
-It runs.
+It has also been tested under Windows 11, although not as extensively.
+A very small number of features appear to not be functional on Windows but are rarely used with easy workarounds.

 To have a readily runnable version of the tools, download the zipped release file of your choice from https://github.com/1031-Systems/1031_Delivery/releases, navigating to the realease of your choice.
 If you just want the latest release, find the one labeled Latest.
 It should be at https://github.com/1031-Systems/1031_Delivery/releases/latest.
+Look for the asset named Hauntimator_{version}.zip.

 Once the zip file is downloaded, unzip it into the directory of your choice.
 Unzipping the file produces a directory named 1031_Hauntimator.
-Navigate to that directory and run install or install.bat for Windows.
-The tools should be ready to run.
+Navigate to that directory and run install or wininstall.bat for Windows.
+The tools will mostly be ready to run.
+More steps are actually required to build and execute animations but they are explained in the README that accompanies the installation.

 Note that the directory structure and file locations for the User version are different from that for the Developer to avoid distractions